Meteor Shower Calendar: March - June 2023

 • Visible from: Northern Hemisphere

 • Description: The April Lyrids is one of the long-known meteor showers that has been observed and reported annually since 687 BC.
 The April Lyrids’ meteors are pieces of debris from the periodic Comet C/1861 G1 Thatcher.
-The maximum number of meteors typically varies from 5 to 20 per hour, but once in 60 years, the shower intensifies, resulting in an April Lyrid meteor outburst with an activity rate of up to 90 meteors per hour (as seen in 1982 and 1922).
+The maximum number of meteors typically varies from 5 to 20 per hour, but sometimes the shower intensifies, resulting in a meteor outburst with an activity rate of up to 100 meteors per hour (as seen in 1982 or 1985).
 Next time it will happen in 2042 – hopefully, we’ll still be keeping you updated on the event via our site or Sky Tonight app.

-• Visibility forecast: Observing conditions for the April Lyrids are favorable this year.
-The peak is on April 23, three days after the New Moon, so the sky will be dark on the peak night.
-The April Lyrids are best observed from the Northern Hemisphere, but can also be seen from the southern sites.
+Observing conditions for the April Lyrids are rather good this year.
+The peak is on April 22, one day after the Last Quarter Moon, so the moonlight won’t interfere much with the observations.
+The April Lyrids are best observed from the Northern Hemisphere, but can also be seen from the southern sites at a lower rate.
 In the northern locations, the radiant will appear above the horizon after 10:30 p.m. local time.
 Observers from the southern latitudes will have to wait until midnight.

 • Designation: 137 PPU